 BEIJING — A strong earthquake shook a sparsely populated area of western China late Tuesday, cutting telephone service and prompting residents to rush out of their homes, officials and media reports said.
 There were no immediate reports of injuries.

-The U.S. Geological Survey said the magnitude-5.9 quake hit Saturday about 30 kilometers (20 miles) from the town of Kangding in Sichuan province.
-China's seismological agency put the magnitude at 6.3.
+The U.S. Geological Survey said the magnitude-5.6 quake hit about 25 kilometers (16 miles) from Kangding city in Sichuan province.
+It said it was centered at a relatively shallow depth of 11.6 kilometers (7.2 miles).
+China's seismological agency put the magnitude at 5.8.

-Western China is regularly hit by earthquakes, and reports said Saturday's quake could be felt in the Sichuan provincial capital of Chengdu on the plains below the Himalayan foothills.
+Western China is regularly hit by earthquakes.
 Sichuan was struck by a magnitude-7.9 quake in May 2008 that left nearly 90,000 people dead, many of them in collapsed schools and other poorly constructed buildings.